-Sexual abuse usually involves a power difference, a dependency relationship or emotional and psychological manipulation is used.
-This seems to be overlooked in this video.
-Children are vulnerable and often unable to say no. There is also a strange use of the term 'conscience'.
-Conscience is something that warns you when you threaten to do something wrong, not when you are in danger or someone else does something wrong.
-The 'training' of the conscience suggests that the children themselves bear a responsibility when it comes to preventing sexual abuse.
+Sexual abuse usually involves a power difference, a relationship of dependence, or emotional and psychological manipulation.
+In this video this seems to be ignored.
+Children are vulnerable and often unable to say no. There is also a curious use of the term "conscience."
+Conscience is something that warns you when you are about to do something wrong, not when you are in danger or someone else is doing something wrong.
+The 'training' of conscience suggests that the children themselves have a responsibility when it comes to preventing sexual abuse.

 Another thing that stands out in the video is that the danger is represented as a 'dark ghost'.
 A child is usually abused by somebody they know, someone who is trusted by the child, such as the father, an uncle or that nice elder in the congregation.